Are Keto Diets Good for PCOS?

 – If you decide to try a ketogenic diet, make sure you do your research and make it as healthy as possible.
 And check with your physician if you have any medical problems, especially if you are on meds for diabetes or high blood pressure.
 More on the cons in a later blog post, but I also don’t recommend a strict keto diet for women who are pregnant or breastfeeding as very little research has been done in this area,

 Bottom line: I am not a proponent of keto for the majority of women with PCOS, however I am open minded that it may work for some.
-Stay tuned for my upcoming articles, podcast and blog posts on the keto diet!

 I especially love problem-solving, whether it’s helping women defeat issues plaguing them for years, helping a busy executive find practical ways to get heart healthy, or providing tips to help you reverse diabetes.
 That’s why I’m on a constant quest to expand my knowledge by staying on top of the latest research.